Updated August 2020

 Seu Pizza Illuminati: One of Rome’s most popular recent openings, Seu Pizza Illuminati is located near Porta Portese in Trastevere and offers a modern, minimalist dining experience in the city.
 The fritti here are superb (try the “parmiggggianina”, a deep-fried slice of eggplant parmesan) and the pizzas are tantalizing as well, with quality ingredients and a satisfying crust.

 Piccolo Buco: It’s hard to find good restaurants near the city’s main attractions but Piccolo Buco is an exception.
 This Neapolitan pizzeria is one of the few decent places to dine near the Trevi Fountain.
-Like it’s name suggests, it’s a small spot and although it has a menu hanging outdoors (normally a major red flag), it makes for a good meal in the heart of the city.
+Like it’s name suggests, it’s a small spot and although it has a menu hanging outdoors (normally a major red flag), it makes for a good meal in one of the most touristy neighborhoods of the city.